-The roots of the rock go back to the depths of Ancient Egypt.
-The first evidence, indicating the existence of this breed, is dated 4000 BC.
-Scientists have discovered an ancient artifact depicting two Pharaoh dogs who participated in hunting gazelles.
+The roots of the breed go into the depths of ancient Egypt.
+The first evidence of the existence of this breed, dated 4000 g BC.
+Scientists discovered an ancient artifact depicting two pharaoh dogs that participated in the hunt for gazelles.

-Also, the ancient Egyptian scrolls make it possible to assume that these dogs were favorites of the Pharaohs themselves and people belonging to the Egyptian nobility.
-Ancient letters paint a stately pharaonic dog, with a luminous face, a long tail and a reddish skin tone.
+Also, the ancient Egyptian scrolls make it possible to assume that these dogs were the favorites of the pharaohs themselves and people belonging to the Egyptian nobility.
+The letters of antiquity paint Pharaoh's dog stately, with a luminous face, a long tail and a reddish skin tone.

-Later, the "pharaohs" got to Malta, where they became entrenched as rabbit hunters, due to which they were called a "rabbit dog".
-The breed acquired the widest popularity among the Maltese and officially became a state dog.
+Later, the "Pharaohs" came to Malta, where they entrenched as rabbit hunters, so they were called the "rabbit dog."
+Breed gained the widest popularity among the Maltese and officially became a dog of the state.

-In the West, pharaohs became known after importing them to Britain, after the 1930s. last century.
-The States discovered the breed for themselves later in the 60's, but in a short period of time (1984) the American dog club recognized it officially.
+In the West, the pharaohs became known after their importation to Britain, after the 30s. last century.
+The states discovered the breed for themselves somewhat later, in the 60s, but for a short period of time (1984), the American Kennel Club officially recognized it.

-To date, the breed, although known throughout the world, but is considered rare.
+Today, the breed, although known worldwide, is considered rare.

-Purebred representatives are real athletes, strong, muscular, but at the same time they are characterized by flexibility and power.
-They are of medium size, the males are slightly larger than females, but insignificantly.
-Their growth is on the average 55-63 cm, and the weight varies within the limits of - 18-27 kg.
+Purebred representatives are true athletes, strong, muscular, but at the same time they are characterized by flexibility and power.
+They are medium in size, males slightly larger than females, but only slightly.
+Their growth averages 55-63 cm, and weight varies between 18-27 kg.

-The official standard specifies the following features of appearance, characteristic of this breed:
+The official standard identifies the following characteristics of appearance for this breed:

-- The head is elongated, has a wedge shape, is located on the long neck.
+- The head is elongated, wedge-shaped, located on a long neck.

-- The lobe is rather large, pigmented in a red or fleshy color.
+- The lobe is rather big, pigmented in red or flesh color.

-- Eyes small, have a beautiful amber tint.
+- The eyes are small and have a beautiful amber tint.

 - The limbs are long.

-- The tail is thickened at the very base, but strongly narrows to the tip.
-In a state of excitation, it rises high above the body, taking a crescent shape.
+- The tail is thickened at the very base, but narrows strongly towards the tip.
+In a state of excitement rises high above the body, taking a crescent shape.

 Possible colors and coat

-Pharaohs are characterized by closely fitting shiny, iridescent hair, short enough in length.
-As for the colors, then there are all the shades of reddish-brown, starting with the color of the sunburn and ending with a dark chestnut.
+Pharaohs are characterized by a close-fitting, shiny, shimmering in the light wool, rather short in length.
+As for colors, then there are all the shades of red-brown, starting with the tan color and ending with a dark chestnut.

-Also in the color there are certain preferences, for example, the tail tip, fingers and chest should be painted white.
-The standard and presence of marks of a white shade in the forehead and nose area is also acceptable.
+There are also certain preferences in coloring, for example, the tip of the tail, fingers and chest should be painted white.
+Allowed by the standard and the presence of marks of white hue in the forehead and nose.

-Pharaoh's dog, compared with other dogs, is extremely good tempered, loves to have fun and entertain everyone around.
+The Pharaoh Hound, in comparison with other representatives of the canine, has an overly kind temper, loves to have fun herself and entertain everyone around.
 But its main feature is the ability to smile and blush.
-When the pet blushes, his nose, ears and eyes are painted reddish.
+When the pet turns red, his nose, ears and eyes turn reddish.

-Pharaohs require increased attention to their person, they should bathe in love and affection.
-When all the noble family are assembled, the dog will find something to surprise and entertain each of its members.
-In their character, along with a high intelligence, a sharp mind, this trait, like obsequiousness, gets along.
-They will always try to please and anticipate the desires of the people they adore.
+Pharaohs require increased attention to their persona, they must bathe in love and affection.
+When all the noble family in the collection, the dog will find something to surprise and entertain each of its members.
+In their character, along with high intelligence, a sharp mind, such a trait as covenant gets on.
+They will always try to please and predict the desires of the people they adore.

-The pet treats children with special tenderness, therefore the pharaoh, as it is impossible by the way, will approach the family with children.
-The only thing that very active games do not always end quietly for the situation, there may be pogroms, broken dishes, inverted chairs and so on.
+A pet with a special affection for children, so the Pharaoh, just what we needed, would suit a family with children.
+The only thing that very active games do not always end quietly for the situation, there may be pogroms, broken dishes, overturned chairs and so on.

-Despite its cheerful and playful nature, Pharaoh's dog is an extremely tender and vulnerable animal, so you need to be very careful not to offend your pet inadvertently.
+Despite its cheerful and playful character, the Pharaoh's dog is an extremely tender and vulnerable animal, so you need to be very careful not to hurt the pet by any chance.

-For the pharaoh is characterized by sincere empathy and understanding of the owner's feelings.
-For example, he will apprehend a joyful event with all his usual fun, jumping, wagging his tail and smiling.
-And the tragedy that has occurred will lead to a severe stressful condition of the pet, manifested in passivity, refusal to eat, drooping ears and extinct eyes.
+For Pharaoh is characterized by sincere empathy and understanding of the feelings of the owner.
+For example, he will take the joyful event with all its inherent fun, jumping, wagging its tail and smiling.
+And the tragedy that has occurred will lead to a severe stressful state of the pet, manifested in passivity, refusal to eat, hung ears and an extinct gaze.

-Pharaoh's dog, because of its sensitivity, does not tolerate any changes in life - change of place of residence, change of daily routine, trip and so on.
+The Pharaoh Hound, due to its sensitivity, does not tolerate any changes in life - a change of residence, a change in daily routine, a trip, and so on.
 In addition, she categorically does not tolerate loneliness, preferring constant communication.
-Staying home alone, the dog from boredom will start barking and barking for a long time, disturbing everyone around.
-This must be taken into account, stopping your choice on such a breed.
+Staying at home alone, the dog from boredom will begin to bark long and hard, disturbing everyone in the neighborhood.
+This must be taken into account when choosing a similar breed.

 Excessive friendliness does not allow them to become real watchmen, despite some suspicion of strangers.
-Of course, the dog will bark, briskly and loudly, warning of the arrival of a stranger, but he will not show aggression towards him.
+Of course, the dog will bark, loudly and loudly, warning about the arrival of a stranger, but he will not show aggression against him.

-With other pets living in the house, Pharaoh will get along, especially if it's a dog, it's true, of the opposite sex.
-With males, they do not always have a good relationship, as each of them will strive to take a leading position.
-If small animals live in the apartment, for example, hamsters, rats, rabbits, guinea pigs and even miniature dog breeds, their greyhound will be perceived as prey.
+With other pets living in the house, Pharaoh will get along, especially if it is a dog, however, of the opposite sex.
+They do not always have a good relationship with the males, since each of them will strive to take a leading position.
+If small animals live in the apartment, for example, hamsters, rats, rabbits, guinea pigs and even miniature breeds of doggies, then the greyhound will take them as prey.

-From the earliest age the pet needs to be socialized.
-Pharaoh puppies are timid, therefore from the moment of appearance in the house the owner should often take him out for walks, getting acquainted with a lot of people, other animals, new surroundings, street, places of walking.
+From a very early age, the pet must be socialized.
+Pharaoh puppies are inherently timid, so from the moment they appear in the house, the owner must take him for a walk more often, introducing a large number of people, other animals, new furnishings, the street, places of walking.

-Since the pharaoh's dog has an extraordinary intellect, it is not difficult to train and train it.
+Since Pharaoh's dog has an outstanding intellect, it is not difficult to train and train her.
 The dog quickly learns basic skills.
-But before performing this or that command, the pet will consider how to proceed correctly.
+But before fulfilling this or that command, the pet will consider how to act correctly.

-However, due to a certain obstinacy, he can refuse to carry out the assigned task, making an independent decision.
-Therefore, in the process of training it is important to let the pet know who is the leader and who is the subordinate.
-Only by winning the position of "leader", the owner will be able to succeed in the upbringing and training of the pharaoh.
+However, due to a certain stubbornness, he may refuse to perform the task, making an independent decision.
+Therefore, in the process of training it is important to make it clear to the pet who is the leader and who is the subordinate.
+Only by winning the position of "leader", the owner will be able to succeed in raising and training Pharaoh.

-With disobedience, you can not use force violently - to beat, to shout.
-It is quite sufficient to chastise the pet with a harsh voice, and he will understand his mistake and will execute the right command correctly.
+When disobedience, it is strictly impossible to use violence - beat, scream.
+It will be enough to repay the pet in a harsh voice, and he will understand his mistake and execute the correct command correctly.

-Carrying out the training, it is necessary to diversify the classes, using each time new techniques and not repetitive methods, this will help not to get bored of Pharaoh and support interest in learning.
-Each lesson must be completed with obligatory praise.
+Conducting training, it is necessary to diversify the classes, using each time new techniques and non-repetitive methods, this will help Pharaoh not to get bored and maintain interest in learning.
+Each lesson needs to be completed with obligatory praise.

-With regular training, a calm, balanced dog will grow up, normally perceiving strangers and other animals.
+With regular training will grow calm, balanced dog, normally perceives strangers and other animals.

 How to care for a pharaoh dog

-Pharaohs are very clean animals, so caring for them is simple and does not require any effort.
-Short and tight coat of the body requires periodic cleaning.
-To do this, a rubber brush or a special glove is used to help clean the wool coat from dead hairs and dirt.
+Pharaohs are very clean animals, so taking care of them is simple and does not require any effort.
+Short and close-fitting wool needs periodic cleaning.
+To do this, use a rubber brush or a special glove to help clean the coat from dead hair and dirt.

-You can swim a pet once every 2-3 months, using baby shampoos or hygienic products for puppies.
-Feature of the breed is their specific sensitivity to various "chemicals", so with care you need to choose shampoos and other care products.
+You can bathe your pet once every 2-3 months using baby shampoos or hygiene products for puppies.
+The peculiarity of the breed is their specific sensitivity to various "chemicals", so you need to carefully select shampoos and other care products.

-Pharaoh's dogs die twice a year, but the moulting period passes almost unnoticeably and painlessly for the owner.
-At this time, it should be slightly more often to comb the pet with a rubber glove.
+Pharaoh dogs shed twice a year, but the molting period for the owner is almost imperceptible and painless.
+At this time it is necessary to comb out a pet with a rubber glove a little more often.

-The standard treatment procedures provide for the obligatory treatment of the eyes and ears.
+Standard care procedures require eye and ear treatment.
 They should be inspected weekly or as needed, removing the accumulated dirt with a cotton swab.
-This will help to avoid the occurrence of various infections affecting the visual and hearing aids.
+This will help prevent the occurrence of various infections affecting the visual and hearing aids.

-It is mandatory to prunate claws, provided that they do not stitch in a natural way.
+It is imperative to trim the claws, provided that they do not grind off naturally.
 Also, a pet from puppyhood should be taught to brush teeth.
-The earlier a pet gets used to this procedure, the easier it will be to carry it to adulthood.
+The sooner a pet gets used to this procedure, the easier it will be to carry it into adulthood.

-In addition to standard procedures, it is recommended to carry out a timely vaccination, deworming.
-If you follow all the rules of caring for Pharaoh, he will live a long and healthy life.
+In addition to standard procedures, it is recommended to carry out timely vaccination, deworming.
+If you follow all the rules of Pharaoh care, he will live a long and healthy life.

-Pharaohs differ mainly in excellent health, but they are not immune from breed diseases:
+Pharaohs differ mainly in excellent health, but they are not insured against breed diseases: